 Post pictures of volcanoes, tornadoes, hurricanes, etc. Make a three-dimensional picture of a volcano or tornado on your bulletin board.
-After your students make the sketches, post them along with professional pictures of the Bible story.
+After the students make their sketches, post them along with professional pictures of the Bible story.

-Discovering God's Power Lesson 2
+Discovering God's Power Lesson (2)

 Do not be terrified by them, for the LORD your God, who is among you, is a great and awesome God.
 Deut.
+7:21 understanding are His.
+Job 12:13

-7:21 To God belong wisdom and power; counsel and
+To God belong wisdom and power; counsel and